peterdurham/code-boost/content/blog/next-js-setup/index.md

 ### Import Project (Now Dashboard)

 In the **Now** Dashboard, there is an option for `Import Project`.
 This will allow you to choose a **Github**, **Gitlab**, or **Bitbucket** repository to deploy.
 This service will detect your build configuration and fill out the build command + start scripts automatically.

+&nbsp;

 Simply sit back and way for the server to deploy!

+### Conclusion
+Next and Now is a powerhouse combination for hosting Server rendered front-end applications. **Zeit**, the team behind both projects, is often innovating and adding new features.